aly-wu/BeMusic/README.md

 ## External Libraries:

-**To run BeMusic, you must have Java 25.** To download and find additional information on JDK 25, go to: https://www.oracle.com/java/technologies/downloads/

 We used the SpotifyAPI to take our users song history and get deatils from Spotify, such as track title, artist(s), url to the track's album cover, and the track's "popularity score", which is a Spotify-made score from 0 (not popular) to 100 (very popular).

 The OpenCSV library is used to simplfy parsing in data from listening_data.csv to populate our users and their listening histories.